Nitish105/vr-videos-hub-reactapp/README.md

 # VR VIDEOS HUB REACT APP <br>

 This is basically the Videos Hub React app.
-This react app features upload videos, a login page, and a register page.
+This react app features upload videos, a login page, a register page, and dark mode.
 And Using the Vercel hosting website which deploys this react app. <br>
 Link👉 https://vr-videos-hub-reactapp.vercel.app/

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).